-Our customers had an opportunity to comment on the CAPER during the 15 day public comment period running from September 9 - 24, 2017 .
+Our customers had an opportunity to comment on the CAPER during the 15 day public comment period running from September 9 - 24, 2017.
 A notice of opportunity was published in the Democrat & Chronicle.
+No comments were received.

 CR-45 - CDBG 91.520(c)